Izzilab/MatriCom-analyses/CS/README.md

-## MatriCom Case Study: communication networks of the kidney matrisome
+## MatriCom case study: Matrisome communication systems within the kidney
-All steps discussed below are included in a **single script**: [kidney.R](kidney.R).
+All steps discussed below are included in a **single script**: [kidney.R](kidney.R)

-To demonstrate how MatriCom can be used to interrogate biological systems, we performed a case study of matrisome communication networks in the human kidney using the *Kidney ([Stewart et al., Science 2019](https://www.science.org/doi/10.1126/science.aat5031))* open-access dataset from the [Azimuth](https://azimuth.hubmapconsortium.org/references/#Human%20-%20Kidney) app (HuBMAP).
-The sample was processed with MatriCom using original sample annotations and all default query parameters and filters.
+To demonstrate how MatriCom can be used to interrogate biological systems, we performed a case study of matrisome communication networks in the human kidney using the *Kidney ([Stewart et al., Science 2019](https://www.science.org/doi/10.1126/science.aat5031))* open-access dataset from the [Azimuth](https://azimuth.hubmapconsortium.org/references/#Human%20-%20Kidney) app collection.
+The dataset was processed with MatriCom using original sample annotations and all default query parameters and filters.

 The workflow is divided into a preparation step, followed by a four-part case study (Figure 1):
-* **[Part 0 - Build reference lists](#build-reference-lists):** glossary of harmonized cell type labels and ECM-receptor gene pairs lists
+* **[Part 0 - Build reference lists](#part-0---build-reference-lists)**: Process kidney scRNA-seq dataset with MatriCom and build metadata table, glossary of harmonized cell type labels, and lists of ECM-receptor gene pairs.
-* **[Part 1 - Full kidney communication network](#case-study-part-1):** all communication pairs detected by default MatriCom analysis
+* **[Part 1 - Full kidney communication network](#part-1---full-kidney-communication-network)**: Includes all communication pairs detected by default MatriCom analysis.
-* **[Part 2 - Fibroblast communications](#case-study-part-2):** subset of communication pairs established by fibroblasts and their partners
+* **[Part 2 - Fibroblast communications](#part-2---fibroblast-communications)**: Includes only the subset of communication pairs established by fibroblasts and their partners.
-* **[Part 3 - ECM-receptor communications](#case-study-part-3):** subset of communication pairs that represent experimentally validated ECM-receptor interactions, where 'ligands' are matrisome genes expressed by fibroblasts
+* **[Part 3 - ECM-receptor communications](#part-3---ecm-receptor-communications)**: Includes only the subset of communication pairs that represent experimentally validated ECM-receptor interactions, where ligands are matrisome genes expressed by fibroblasts.
-* **[Part 4 - Collagen VI-receptor communications](#case-study-part-4):** subset of communication pairs that consist of fibroblast-expressed collagen VI genes and their receptors
+* **[Part 4 - Collagen VI-receptor communications](#part-4---collagen-vi-receptor-communications)**: Includes only the subset of ECM-receptor communication pairs involving collagen VI ligand genes, expressed by fibroblasts, and their receptors.

 ![](f1.png)
-*Figure 1.
-Kidney case study workflow.*
+**Figure 1.
+Overview of Kidney Case Study.**

 ### Required Libraries
 ```R